 Tri-Cities Pacific Little League, Cupertino National Little League, and now Cupertino Little League have brought the joy of playing baseball to thousands of children in Cupertino.
-Help the League and share your pictures and memories to history@cupertinolittleleague.org or support the League financially – all donations are tax-deductible Donate to CLL
+Help the League and share your pictures and memories to history@cupertinolittleleague.org or support the League financially – donations may be tax-deductible Donate to CLL

 History